sushadore/ng-pdx-rocks/README.md

 An Epicodus Angular2 Code Review

 ## KNOWN BUGS
-App does not list member details, update or delete members or filter members.
+App does not delete members or filter members.

 ### Description
 This app saves and displays members of a local rock climbing community.
 Member details such as email, phone number, climbing preference and bio are stored in Firebase as new members are added.